 Tesla also made an assumption that Earth is a charged body floating in space.

 Tesla was familiar with demonstrations that involved the charging of Leiden jar capacitors and isolated metal spheres with electrostatic influence machines.
 By bringing these elements into close proximity with each other, and also by making direct contact followed by their separation the charge can be manipulated.
 He surely had this in mind in the creation of his mental image, not being able to know that the model of Earth’s origin was inaccurate.
 The presently accepted model of planetary origin is one of accretion and collision.

-We now know that Earth is in fact a charged body relative to the uppermost atmospheric strata, made so by processes—at least in part—related to an interaction of Earth’s magnetosphere with the continuous stream of negatively charged particles called the solar wind, flowing outward from the center of our solar system.
+We now know that Earth is in fact a charged body relative to the uppermost atmospheric strata, made so by processes—at least in part—related to an interaction of Earth’s magnetosphere with the continuous stream of charged particles called the solar wind, flowing outward from the Sun.

 We also know one of the upper strata of Earth’s atmosphere, the ionosphere, is conducting.

 Earth possesses a naturally existing negative charge with respect to the conducting region of the atmosphere beginning at an elevation of about 50 kilometers.
 The potential difference between the earth and this region is on the order of 400,000 volts.
 Near the earth's surface there is a ubiquitous downward directed E-field of about 100 V/m.
 In LIGHTNING PROTECTOR, May 6, 1916, U.S. Patent 1,266,175, May 14, 1918 Tesla referred to this charge as the “electric niveau” or electric level.